 Originally known as “Taylor’s Prepared Ham” the company was forced to change its name in 1906 to “Pork Roll” after the Pure Food Act was passed and the product did not meet the definition of ham.
-The devotion for this processed Pork product is so great that their is a Pork Roll Festival in Trenton New Jersey every year showcasing lots of different recipes using Pork Roll in various creative ways.
+The devotion for this processed Pork product is so great that their is a Pork Roll Festival in Trenton New Jersey.
+Every year they showcase lots of different recipes using Pork Roll in various creative ways.

 In the spirit of the festival I decided a Taylor Pork Roll Deviled Egg would be a perfect recipe for summer.
 Deviled Eggs are always a hit and there are so many tasty variations.
-I diced up some Pork Roll and cooked it in a cast iron skillet until it was lightly crisp and a perfect textural contrast to the soft egg yolk filling.
+I diced up some Pork Roll and cooked it in a cast iron skillet until it was lightly crisp.

 Perfectly Peeled Eggs…Game Changer!!

 When it comes to boiling eggs the internet is full of all sorts of methods and hacks including instant pots, adding pickle juice, egg timers.
 All sorts of kitchen voodoo to have the perfectly hard boiled egg.
 My answer is a super simple egg cooker that takes all the guess work out of cooking eggs.
 It has truly changed my life as far as the world of preparing hard boiled eggs.
 You simply prick a hole in the top of each egg so they don’t explode using the water measuring cup with a point on the bottom, add water and hit start.
 As soon as the eggs are done the timer goes off and you remove the eggs and place in an ice bath to stop the cooking process.

 You will be amazed at how easily the eggs peel with almost no effort.
 You can also set the water level to cook soft boiled eggs, poached or even make omelettes.
 I highly recommend this gadget if you’re like me and enjoy making deviled eggs on a regular basis.